 “There’s nothing at all that I can do but blow the horn and pray and watch it happen,” he said.

-Because so many teens are killed on the tracks each year, NJ Transit has started trying a new approach in the educational safety talks at high schools and middle schools.
+Because so many on the tracks each year, NJ Transit has started trying a new approach in the educational safety talks at high schools and middle schools.

 “It’s kind of like ‘Scared Straight,’” said NJ Transit spokesman John Durso.
 “We are really trying to scare them away from walking on the tracks or horsing around near the tracks.
 So we’re bringing in the engineers to tell their personal stories.
 It’s very powerful.”

 Park Ridge High School was among the first to hear the new approach last fall because they have tracks that cross a street in town and a teen was killed on the tracks not too far away in Garfield two days after two teens were killed and one was injured in Wayne while walking on a trestle kids used for shortcuts.
 The 450 students in the assembly heard the stories from engineers, as well an NJ Transit police officer and watched a film about a high school student who had everything going for him but made the fatal decision of crossing the tracks at the wrong time.

 The film also addressed other real-life scenarios: Kids walking along the tracks listening to their iPods unaware of approaching trains, kids trying to hop a moving train for a free ride, only to have it cost them a limb or their lives.